FOSScraft/FOSScraft/README.md

     FOSScraft - A free and open-source Minecraft launcher Licensed under GPLv3.
 -->
+ > # *Currently Under Construction*
+ > *No Downloads available, don't even try the links, almost none of the fosscraft.org / download links work, working on it*
 # FOSScraft

 > A free and open-source Minecraft launcher